 Even though alcohol is a known central nervous system depressant, it is also one of the most widely used recreational drugs.
 The correlation between depression and alcohol use is long-studied, and treating the two issues together can significantly increase the success of addiction recovery efforts.
-If you or someone you love struggles with depression and alcohol addiction, consider seeking depression treatment in Nashville, Tennessee, at Nashville Treatment Solutions.
+If you or someone you love struggles with depression and alcohol addiction, consider seeking depression treatment in Nashville, in addition to alcohol rehab in Nashville.

 At Nashville Treatment Solutions, we take a holistic, evidence-based approach to treating depression and addiction by addressing the root causes.
 We have extensive experience treating co-occurring disorders together for successful recovery.
 Contact us today at 866.714.5630 to better understand depression and alcohol abuse and how both can be connected.